callumjpotter/callumjpotter/README.md

 - 👋 Hi, I’m @callumjpotter
 - 👀 I’m interested in applications for astronomy
 - 🌱 I’m currently learning python
-- 📫 How to reach me on twitter @callump
+- 📫 Reach me on twitter @callump

 <!---
 callumjpotter/callumjpotter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.